Skip to content

 There are many interesting podcasts which cover topical issues in healthcare; research organisations like the Royal Society of Medicine, the BBC Health and Wellbeing website and the King’s Fund.

-You can listen to some of our academics from St George’s sharing their research through our online Spotlight on Science videos.
-And why not read more about the amazing real-life impacts of health research taking place at St George’s in our Transformation Stories online
+You can listen to some of our academics from City St George’s sharing their research through our online Spotlight on Science videos.
+And why not read more about the amazing real-life impacts of health research taking place at City St George’s in our Transformation Stories online

 Look into Future Learn, which offers more than 170 medicine and healthcare e-learning courses on its website.
-The courses are developed by leading universities and cultural institutions from around the world, including our lecturers at St George’s.
+The courses are developed by leading universities and cultural institutions from around the world, including our lecturers at City St George’s.

 Finally, these wider reading suggestions from Causeway Education cover some useful resources related to a range of healthcare courses.